-Look at the picture of Divine Exchange at Jesus’ mock trial prior to the crucifixion.
+Look at the picture of Divine Exchange at Jesus’ illegal trial prior to the crucifixion.

 Here’s the divine exchange,